“People don’t buy for logical reasons. They buy for emotional reasons.” - Zig Ziglar.

 Here are 4 key takeaways to bring to your everyday sales processes to create need, build trust and motivate your prospect to buy:

-For more sales tips and actionable advice, check out The Sales Pipeline Academy.
+For more sales tips and actionable advice, check out The Sales Pipeline Course.
 Learn how to refine your sales process and increase your conversion rate in our free 2-week email course.

 You can combine this actionable sales advice with your newfound knowledge of cognitive biases to supercharge your selling right away.